EnCiv/civil-pursuit/README.md

 ```

 It should startup.
 You will be able to browse to [localhost:3011/](localhost:3011/) but there won't be anything useful in the database.
-So after you get this far, request a link to the "civil-pursuit-template" google drive directory where there is a bunch of db records and a README file that explains how to put it into the database.
+So after you get this far, request via slack a link to the "civil-pursuit-template" google drive directory where there is a bunch of db records and a README file that explains how to put it into the database.

 Then you can browse to [localhost:3011/item/pvote](localhost:3011/item/pvote) and see the discussion.